VowpalWabbit/vowpal_wabbit/README.windows.txt

 +cd ..\..\masmx64

- Code generation: Runtime Library for windows release  set to  Multi-threaded DLL (/MD) not /MT for zlibvc and zlibstat Otherwise VS13 will complain about multiple runtime specifications.
+ Code generation: Runtime Library for windows release  set to  Multi-threaded DLL (/MD) not /MT for zlibvc and zlibstat Otherwise VS13 will complain about multiple runtime specification while trying to autolink

 (c) Change to Boost 1.56.0

 (d) Changes to VowpalWabbit

-	changes vw projects and solutions to run under VS2013 rather than Visual Studio 2012 change vw projects to redefine $(BoostIncludeDir) to refer to Boost 1.56.0 change vw projects to define $(BoostLibDir) to refer to Boost 1.56.0
+	changes vw projects and solutions to run under Visual Studio 2013 rather than Visual Studio 2012 change vw projects to redefine $(BoostIncludeDir) to refer to Boost 1.56.0 change vw projects to define $(BoostLibDir) to refer to Boost 1.56.0